nicolabs/nicobot/README.md

 🤟 A collection of *cool* chat bots 🤟

-> Well, there's only one of them as of today...
-Plus it's absolutely **EXPERIMENTAL** : use it at your own risk !
+> My bots are cool, but they are absolutely **EXPERIMENTAL** use them at your own risk !

-It features :
+This project features :

 - Participating in [Signal](https://www.signal.org/fr/) conversations
 - Using [IBM Watson™ Language Translator](https://cloud.ibm.com/apidocs/language-translator) cloud API